dtPaTh/cloud-service-integrations/container-integration/application-only.md

 # Custom Container Integration for Distributed Tracing on Linux based containers

 Dynatrace provides an automatic and unified way to inject into container hosted applications/processes referred as [Universal Injection](universalinjection.md).
 In some scenarios like sandboxed container runtimes or Windows Coontainers you cannot use this generic way.
-As an alternative we provide you with technology specific instructions to integrate Dynatrace OneAgent Code-Modules into your processes.
+As an alternative we provide you with technology specific instructions to integrate OneAgent Code-Modules into your processes.

 ## Prerequisites
 Before you begin to modify your container images to observe your applications using Dynatrace, you'll need to prepare the following: